 2. Eat nutrient dense whole foods

-Eating any old junk as long as it fits a calorie allowance, will NOT improve your health, viscerial fat, or your physique.
+Eating any old junk as long as it fits a calorie allowance, will not improve your health, visceral fat, or your physique.
 Far more benefit can be reaped from measuring macronutrient intake and prioritising nutrient quality rather than squandering time and energy trying to count calories.

 Eating frequently is also of significant importance.
-Regular meals increase metabolic rate and function while eating less often and sporadically slows metabolic rate and function.
+Consuming regular meals can increase your metabolic rate.
+Conversely, eating less often and sporadically can slow your metabolic rate and function.
 A higher metabolic rate burns more calories and energy, and as you would expect, a slower metabolic rate burns fewer calories and energy.

 Quality over quantity

-Foods from these groups are all nutrient dense and contain a variety of essential minerals, vitamins, antioxidants and other beneficial phytonutrients.
-Eating this way will not only keep you in good health but will also help support a healthy body fat level including lower visceral fat.
-Further steps can be taken to stimulate metabolic rate to such as using high quality thermogenic fat burning supplements.
+These types of foods are all nutrient dense and contain a variety of essential minerals, vitamins, antioxidants and other beneficial phytonutrients.
+Eating this way will not only keep you in good health but will also help support a healthy body fat level including visceral fat.